rajannpatel/ubuntupbx/deploy-to-gcp.md

 # Install FreePBX 17 on Ubuntu 24.04 with all open-source dependencies installed from Ubuntu's official repositories.

-There is no charge to use Google Cloud's Compute Engine up to their specified free usage limit.
+There is no charge to use Google Cloud's Compute Engine up to their specified [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) usage limit.
 The free usage limit does not expire, and is perfect for running FreePBX 17 and Asterisk 20.6 on Ubuntu 24.04 LTS.

 The following commands must be executed in a Linux terminal.
 On Windows and macOS [Multipass](https://multipass.run/install) provides Linux virtual machines on demand.
+On Ubuntu, you can launch a [LXC container for the google-cloud-cli](./lxc.md).

 Upon completing these steps you will have: